chameleon10712/notes/os/main-memory.rst

 in turn binds the relocatable addresses to absolute addresses (such as 74014).
 Each binding is a mapping from one address space to another.

+Classically, the binding of instructions and data to memory addresses can be done at any step along the way:

 - Compile time
 - Load time
 - Execution time